-This course will introduce the basic methods of designing, forming, glazing and firing clay.
-You will develop a knowledge of good design as it relates to both function and expression.
-Using the techniques of coil, slab, pinch and wheel, students will achieve an understanding of the historic and cultural significance of this art form.
-No text.
-Small materials fee.
-Pre-requisite: none
+This course will introduce the basic methods of designing, forming, glazing, and firing clay.
+The student will develop knowledge of good design as it relates to both function and expression.
+Using the techniques of coil, slab, pinch, and wheel, students will achieve an understanding of the historic and cultural significance of this art form.
+Participation in college art show is required.